 After five years of campaigning against the construction of the harmful coal power plant 'Plomin C', we achieved a big victory!
 The Minister of Economy, Tomislav Panenić, has stated that the realisation of this project has been canceled.
 We are sure that after convincing arguments against the construction and the circumstances that occurred, the Government had no other choice but to stop 'Plomin C'.

 A longtime environmental activist Toni Vidan, member of the European economic and social committee (EGSO), participated today in Bruxelles as a moderator on the panel ''Energy Union: local leadership driving the transition''

-Zelena akcija – Friends of the Earth Croatia is happy to invite you to apply for the Regional NGO seminar “Dirty Energy in South Eastern Europe”, to be held from July 08th till July 12th 2013 in the Solar Academy at Island of Šolta, near Split, in Croatia (arrival on 7th July, departure on 13th July).
+Zelena akcija/Friends of the Earth Croatia is happy to invite you to apply for the regional event 'Balkan Youth Climate Movement' camp, to be held from July 25th until July 31st 2016 in the Solar Academy on the Island of Šolta, near Split, in Croatia.
+The deadline for registrations is May 29th.

 Yesterday (April 24th) in Ljubljana Friends of the Earth Croatia became a member of Zero Waste Europe, network that brings together national associations most actively working on the implementation of environmental waste management systems and assists in the activities of more than 300 cities and municipalities that have adopted the Zero Waste Strategy.